rem-os/sysup/README.md

 # sysup
-System Update utility written in GO for Remos  and related projects that are updated using FreeBSD's pkg base.
+System Update utility written in GO for RemOS and related projects that are updated using FreeBSD's pkg base.

 # Command-line Usage and Details
 ## Full lists of options